Wednesday, December 3, 2025

 Speaking of, grabbing all twelve Triforce Shards artifacts means you can finally go on to the last area of the game, the Impact Crater.
 But first!

 It wouldn't be a Metroid game without a Ridley fight.
-Unless this were Metroid 2, I guess.
-Or Prime 2.
+Unless this were Prime 2, I guess.
 In any case, the Space Pirate commander is no doubt enraged at Samus' decimation of the pirate base in the Phazon Mines, and he caught up with her just in time.

 Samus proceeds to completely lose her mind in horror as Ridley approaches, flashing back to her childhood and becoming completely unable to fight back.
 Wait, that doesn't happen at all.
 In actuality, she completely whoops his ass without flinching while another great remix plays.